karlsb/ChatApp/README.md

 *View*

-&nbsp; Chat is a wrapper of 2 components
+The chat covers the biggest part of the application view and provides a view of messages for a chat room and the ability to type your own message.

+The Chat component has two child components:
 - MessageBox, MessageInputForm.

-the chat covers the biggest part of the application view and provides a view of messages for a chat room and the ability to type your own message.

 MessageBox displays all the messages in a related to a chatroom on the server.